HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Evaluation Results

+In this section, we conduct a comprehensive analysis of how \method{} performs reasoning across different modalities, with MiniCPM-V-2.6 serving as the backbone model.
+We sample 500 examples from TAT-QA to evaluate cross-modal consistency and reasoning diversity.

-First, we ask each model to generate several answers based on both unimodal and multi-modal representations, then calculate the Jaccard similarity to estimate the output similarity, as shown in Figure~\ref{fig:sim:jaccard}. \method{} demonstrates higher Jaccard similarity than DPO, highlighting its effectiveness in helping the model generate more consistent responses based on both unimodal and multi-modal table representations.
-This suggests that \method{} enables MLLMs to better leverage semantic information from different modalities, rather than overfitting to a particular modality.
+For each question, we sample 10 responses from each model based on unimodal and multi-modal representations.
+We first calculate the Jaccard similarity to quantify the similarity between the outputs generated under different input conditions (unimodal vs. multi-modal).
+Jaccard similarity measures the ratio between the intersection and union of outputs from unimodal and multi-modal inputs, reflecting cross-modal output consistency.
+In addition, we evaluate answer correctness under the multi-modal setting using Exact Match Accuracy.
+As shown in Figure~\ref{fig:sim:jaccard}, \method{} achieves a higher Jaccard similarity score than DPO, demonstrating its effectiveness in generating more consistent responses based on both unimodal and multi-modal table representations.
+This suggests that \method{} enables MLLMs to better leverage semantic information without overfitting to a particular modality.
+Meanwhile, Figure~\ref{fig:sim:acc} shows that \method{} also attains higher Exact Match Accuracy under multi-modal inputs, indicating more accurate and reliable predictions.

-Then, we prompt models to generate Chain-of-Thought~\cite{wei2022chain} for solving the question and use the BGE model~\cite{bge} to evaluate the reasoning similarity of the models based on unimodal and multi-modal table representations.
-The evaluation results show that \method{} typically exhibits a lower similarity score compared to Zero-Shot and DPO, indicating that \method{} encourages MLLMs to adopt more distinct reasoning mechanisms across different modalities.
+To evaluate the reasoning diversity across modalities, we prompt each model to generate Chain-of-Thought (CoT)~\cite{wei2022chain} responses for answering the questions and compute the reasoning similarity using the BGE embedding model~\cite{bge}.
+As shown in Figure~\ref{fig:sim:cot}, CoT similarity between unimodal (image or text) and multi-modal table representations reflects the alignment of reasoning patterns across modalities.
+Both DPO and \method{} models exhibit reduced CoT similarity when replacing the multi-modal table representations with unimodal ones.
+Compared with the DPO model, \method{} typically exhibits a lower similarity score, indicating its effectiveness in enabling MLLMs to engage in more diverse reasoning behaviors across different modalities.
+The reasoning diversity thrives on the modality-consistency optimization during DPO training, enabling MLLMs to better leverage information from multiple modalities.

-\textbf{Table Understanding with Unimodal Representations.} Next, we further analyze the effectiveness of our modality-consistent sampling method within \method{} by providing MLLMs with either text-based or image-based table representations and then evaluating their table understanding performance on both TQA and TFV tasks.

-In this experiment, we compare \method{} and \method{} (Random).
-Different from \method{} (Random), \method{} employs a modality-consistent sampling approach during DPO training.
-As shown in Figure~\ref{fig:modality}, \method{} significantly outperforms \method{} (Random) when provided with either text-based or image-based table representations.
-This demonstrates that \method{} is more effective in capturing key information from each modality to answer the question, thereby extending its applicability to various scenarios where only text-based or image-based table representations are available.
-Furthermore, by enhancing accuracy within each modality, \method{} generates more precise and consistent predictions when combining both modalities.